uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### Working Groups (WG)

 Working Groups (WGs) are chartered by the Steering Committee to handle one or more [Work Packages](#work-packages)

 #### Marketing Committee

 The Steering Committee will appoint the chairperson for the Marketing Committee

-The Marketing Team typically focuses on the following:
+The group typically focuses on the following:
   * Managing internal and external communications.
   * Responsibility for press releases.
   * Maintains the website.